What is an Acquirer?

 The acquirer also takes the risk for the processed transaction.
 The acquirer must deal with various payment processing risks that can affect electronic payments.
 Some of the risks include card chargebacks, card reversals, and card refunds.

-A chargeback occurs when there is a dispute between the merchant and the cardholder because the goods or services were not received, goods received were faulty, or other issues that question the validity of the transaction.
+A chargeback occurs when there is a dispute between the merchant and the cardholder because the goods or services were not received, goods received were faulty, or other issues arise that question the validity of the transaction.
 The chargeback is initiated by the cardholder through the issuing bank.

 A card reversal occurs when the merchant cancels a previously authorized transaction before any settlements have been made.
 A card refund occurs when the merchant voluntarily returns the funds to the cardholder for various reasons.